scare-scale/ScareScale/src/content/movie/queen-of-bones-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /6ckdWuYTcPE9LccKf31BQN9FCtq.jpg
+synopsis: "Twin siblings seek answers about their mother's death and her connection to the supernatural while living on a remote homestead with their father in 1931 Oregon."
 ---
-Twin siblings seek answers about their mother's death and her connection to the supernatural while living on a remote homestead with their father in 1931 Oregon.